 At this time we have not identified a safe level of exposure.
-Although radiation levels decrease as you increase your distance from a particular antenna/tower, the reality is that adding a tower or base station to a community will definitely increase the radiation exposure in that area and at any distance within the surrounding coverage area.
+Although radiation levels decrease as you increase your distance from a particular antenna/tower, the reality is that adding a tower or base station to a community will definitely increase the radiation exposure in that area near the antennas and within the surrounding coverage area.